 Protein expression of genes elevated in ovary

-In-depth analysis of the elevated genes in ovary using antibody-based protein profiling allowed us to visualize where these proteins are expressed within the ovary including follicle cells and stroma cells.
+In-depth analysis of the elevated genes in ovary using antibody-based protein profiling allowed us to visualize where these proteins are expressed within the ovary including follicular cells and stromal cells.

-There are 19 group-enriched genes expressed in the ovary.
-Group enriched genes are defined as genes showing a 5-fold higher average level of mRNA expression in a group of 2-7 tissues, including ovary, compared to all other tissues.
+There are 28 group enriched genes expressed in ovary.
+Group enriched genes are defined as genes showing a 4-fold higher average level of mRNA expression in a group of 2-5 tissues, including ovary, compared to all other tissues.

-In order to illustrate the relation of ovarian tissue to other tissue types, a network plot was generated, displaying the number of genes shared between different tissue types.
+To illustrate the relation of ovary tissue to other tissue types, a network plot was generated, displaying the number of genes with a shared expression between different tissue types.